 Prerequisites: BUS 230, COM 248, or COS 277.
 Offered: Spring.

-BUS 337 • Human Resource Management & Analytics 2 Credits
+BUS 337 • Human Resources with Analytics 2 Credits

 Evaluate in-depth Human Resource functions developing strategic decision making.
 Use data and various metrics to understand possible real-world solutions.